 Day-Trip to Montserrat National Park

 My favourite day on my Barcelona itinerary was a day-trip to Montserrat National Park, where we hiked from the monastery to the peak of Sant Jeroni.
 As the park is at least an hour away from the centre of town, you should dedicate a whole day to hiking Montserrat and seeing its beautiful rock formations.
-This is just a teaser of my experience in Montserrat, as I plan to write about the whole day later on.
+This is just a teaser of my experience in Montserrat, to read about the whole experience, click here.

 Watch out for your money!